Therapy Dog Certification

 The Path to Making a Difference with a Therapy Dog

-Whether you have a dog and are interested in making it a therapy dog is to fill out out our background form and return it to us via email or mail to get started on your and your dogs therapy dog journey.
+If you have a dog and are interested in training it as a therapy dog, simply complete our background form and send it back to us via email or mail to embark on this meaningful journey together.

 Therapy Dogs & Comfort Dogs - What Are They?